 Key Points & Red Flags

-- Claims to be from the U.S. but currently working abroad or serving in the military
+- Someone who claims to be from the United States but is currently overseas or serving in the military.

 - Someone who provides vague or improbable responses to personal questions.

 - Someone who professes their love too quickly.
 Remember, love takes time to develop naturally.